codefresh-io/docs.codefresh.io/_docs/new-helm/helm-releases-management.md

 max-width="60%"
 %}

+### Showing an upgrade message

+Codefresh allows you to show a human readable description of each release in the UI of the release history.
+This message can help you showing the main reason behind each release (or any other text message that you find convenient).

+{% include
+image.html
+lightbox="true"
+file="/images/kubernetes-helm/dashboard/helm-commit-message.png"
+url="/images/kubernetes-helm/dashboard/helm-commit-message.png"
+alt="Helm release message"
+caption="Helm release message"
+max-width="70%"
+%}

+You can set this message for your Helm release in 3 ways:

+1. When you manually install a Helm release from the [Helm charts screen]({{site.baseurl}}/docs/new-helm/add-helm-repository/#install-chart-from-your-helm-repository) there is a field for this message
+1. You can setup the property `commit_message` inside the [notes.txt](https://helm.sh/docs/chart_template_guide/notes_files/) file of your chart
+1. By providing an environment variable called `COMMIT_MESSAGE` inside your [pipeline Helm step]({{site.baseurl}}/docs/new-helm/using-helm-in-codefresh-pipeline/)

 ### Rolling back a Helm release

 You can issue a rollback to a previous revision by clicking on the rollback button on the desired revision row.